 Relying on the liberality and candour so prominently distinguishing Your Lordship's character, and on that calm and moderate spirit which has ever persuaded all the actions of your life; I have presumed to address you on a topic of consummate consequence to a remote, much injured, and considerable portion of His Britannic Majesty's subjects."

 His family was among the wealthy elite coloured sugar planters of the Naparimas.
-At an early age his father, Louis, brother of Judith Philippe of Petite Martinique, had noticed that his son was remarkably bright for his age and that he had the potential for a university scholarship.
+At an early age his father, Louis, brother of Judith Philip of Grenada, Carriacou, Petite Martinique, had noticed that his son was remarkably bright for his age and that he had the potential for a university scholarship.
 Concerned however in educating the boy to the point where enlightenment might work against him in the context of the slave society in which they lived and where prejudice may be directed at him by ignorant Europeans, he was hesitant to send him abroad.
 The boy's mother, a free negress, herself unable to read, was the one who convinced her husband, Louis, to send Jean Baptiste to England.

 He may have arrived there around 1808 and prepared himself for university.
 He was regarded as very bright.
 He entered the University of Edinburgh in 1812.
 Prof. Carl Campbell in his paper ‘Man from the Naparimas’ remarks: